ManagedKube/Kubernetes-Cost-Attribution-Marketplace/README.md

 # Installation

-## Quick install with Google Cloud Marketplace
+## Quick install with Cloud Marketplace

 Get up and running with a few clicks!
-Install this `Kubernetes Cost Attribution` app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
+Install this `Kubernetes Cost Attribution` app to a Kubernetes cluster using Cloud Marketplace.
 Follow the on-screen
 instructions:
 *TODO: link to solution details page*